Ancient history

-Ancient history is a time period from the beginning of writing and recorded human history to as far as late antiquity.
-The span of recorded history is roughly 5,000 years, beginning with the Sumerian cuneiform script.
-Ancient history covers all continents inhabited by humans in the period 3000 BC – AD 500.
-The three-age system periodizes ancient history into the Stone Age, the Bronze Age, and the Iron Age, with recorded history generally considered to begin with the Bronze Age.
-The start and end of the three ages varies between world regions.
+Ancient history is a time period from the beginning of writing and recorded human history through late antiquity.
+The span of recorded history is roughly 5,000 years, beginning with the development of Sumerian cuneiform script.
+Ancient history covers all continents inhabited by humans in the period 3000 BC – AD 500, ending with the expansion of Islam in late antiquity.

+The three-age system periodises ancient history into the Stone Age, the Bronze Age, and the Iron Age, with recorded history usually considered to begin with the Bronze Age.
+The start and end of the three ages vary between world regions.
 In many regions the Bronze Age is generally considered to begin a few centuries prior to 3000 BC, while the end of the Iron Age varies from the early first millennium BC in some regions to the late first millennium AD in others.

-During the time period of ancient history, the world population was already exponentially increasing due to the Neolithic Revolution, which was in full progress.
-While in 10,000 BC, the world population stood at 2 million, it rose to 45 million by 3,000 BC.
+During the time period of ancient history, the world population was exponentially increasing due to the Neolithic Revolution, which was in full progress.
+In 10,000 BC, the world population stood at 2 million, it rose to 45 million by 3000 BC.
 By the Iron Age in 1000 BC, the population had risen to 72 million.
 By the end of the ancient period in AD 500, the world population is thought to have stood at 209 million.
 In 10,500 years, the world population increased by 100 times.

-Study

-History is the study of the past using sources such as archaeology and written records.
-Historians divide source texts into two general types – primary sources and secondary sources.
-Primary sources are usually considered to be those recorded near to the event or events being narrated.
-Historians consider texts recorded after an event to be secondary sources, and they usually draw on primary sources directly.
-Historians use archaeological evidence to help round out the written record or when there is no written record at all.
-Archaeology is the excavation and study of artifacts in an effort to interpret and reconstruct past human behavior.

-A fundamental difficulty of studying ancient history is that recorded histories cannot document the entirety of human events, and only a fraction of those documents have survived into the present day.
-Furthermore, the reliability of the information obtained from these surviving records must be considered.
-Few people were capable of writing histories, as literacy was not widespread in almost any culture until long after the end of ancient history.